Beauty Brands: Locations

-As of April 2013, Beauty Brands has 65 locations in 11 states, spanning all over the Midwest with stores in Arizona, Colorado, Kansas, Missouri, Iowa, Oklahoma, North Carolina, Indiana, Illinois, Nebraska, Ohio and Texas.
+As of April 2013, Beauty Brands had 65 locations in 11 states, spanning all over the Midwest with stores in Arizona, Colorado, Kansas, Missouri, Iowa, Oklahoma, North Carolina, Indiana, Illinois, Nebraska, Ohio and Texas.

-In December 2018, Beauty Brands decided to downsize the company by closing 35 of its 58 stores they had throughout the country and reduce staff at its headquarters by a third, leaving around 50.
+In December 2018, Beauty Brands downsized the company by closing 35 of its 58 stores they had throughout the country and reduced staff at its headquarters by a third, leaving around 50.
 Beauty Brands’ CEO Caryn Lerner said “This year has proven to be a tough year for our business despite our efforts to combat industry headwinds.
 Necessary organizational changes are required heading into the new year.
 Make no mistake, these are difficult decisions which we did not take lightly.”

 In February 2019, The Bernsteins took over the leases at 23 stores, including all 14 in the Kansas City area, and the Lenexa distribution center.
 A bulk of the stores are in Missouri and Kansas; the remaining six are in Iowa, Illinois, Colorado and Texas.

-In August 2019, Beauty Brands re-entered a market, Avon, IN for the first time since the Bernsteins took control of the beauty and salon/spa retailer earlier this year.
+In August 2019, Beauty Brands re-entered a market, Avon, Indiana for the first time since the Bernsteins took control of the beauty and salon/spa retailer earlier this year.
 The company previously had Indianapolis-area locations, but those locations closed as part of the company's bankruptcy proceedings prior to the Bernstein's taking over.

-In March 2020, Beauty Brands re-entered the Waco, TX market, making it the 25th location.
+In March 2020, Beauty Brands re-entered the Waco, Texas market, making it the 25th location.